erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

     ## #   origin <chr>, dest <chr>, air_time <dbl>, distance <dbl>, hour <dbl>,
     ## #   minute <dbl>, time_hour <dttm>

-1. How many flights have a missing dep\_time?
+2.How many flights have a missing dep\_time?
 What other variables are missing?
 What might these rows represent?

 ``` r
 filter(flights, is.na(dep_time))